justinmahar/SublimeCSAutocompletePlus/README.md

 So, it's left up to you.

-The convention I've seen most often is to simply prefix your private members with an underscore `_`.
-This is all well and fine until your autocomplete list is all cluttered up with things you don't care/want to see.
+Using an underscore is all well and fine until your autocomplete list is all cluttered up with things you're not supposed to see.

-But worry not!
+CA+ to the rescue.
 You can define regular expressions to exclude any members of your choosing.
 By default, members starting with an underscore are not shown.
 See the configuration section for how to add/remove exclusions.

 ### Goto Definition